alexkross/AIR/README.md

 ## Overview
 We do simplest thing we can - generate the best knowlege of possible from ingress envent/data streams.
 Output (egress) knowledge stream is as compact as thoroughly processed according to the platform capabilities (RAM size, processing power, etc).
-In other words, you can see this as a data compression black-box allowing interactive pattern composition or customization.
+In other words, you can see this as a lossy data compression black-box allowing interactive pattern composition or customization.
 Tasks for data (input and/or output) storage, aggregation, grouping, etc are beyond the scope of this project.

 ## Current status